sweattep/ancient_quotes/README.md

 >Even to your old age and gray hairs I am he, I am he who will sustain you.
 I have made you and I will carry you; I will sustain you and I will rescue you

 >The sacrifices of God are a broken spirit.
 A broken and contrite heart, O God, you will not despise.

+>God, with his affliction, delivers the afflicted; and he gets their attention by pressing on them.